2FA Sketch: Two-Factor Armor Sketch for Accurate and Efficient Heavy Hitter Detection in Data Streams: Experimental Results

-\postsec \bbb{AAE and ARE (Figure~\ref{EXP:AAE}-\ref{EXP:ARE}):} Our experimental results show that Elastic\_HH achieves the highest accuracy, followed by Elastic.
-Compared with Elastic, Elastic\_HH achieves $7.3\sim8.1$ times smaller AAE and $5.7\sim7.5$ times smaller ARE.
-In this experiment, we set the size of memory between 100KB and 500KB.

-\bbb{Empirical CDF of AE (Figure~\ref{EXP:AAE_CDF}):} Our experimental results show that when memory size is set to 100KB, for Elastic\_HH, more than 90\% reported heavy hitters have an AE less than 24; while for Elastic, the number is only 56\%.
-As for the other three algorithms, CMHeap and CountHeap have 49\% and 51\% reported heavy hitters whose AEs are less than 24; while for SS, the number is only 11\%.
-Note that, as AE increases, for Elastic\_HH, the empirical CDF increases significantly; while for Elastic, CMHeap and CountHeap, the empirical CDF increases slowly; and for SS, the empirical CDF keeps at a low value.
-This result indicates that, the estimated frequencies of most flows of Elastic\_HH are accurate; while for other algorithms, their flows suffer from large errors.

-\presec \bbb{Empirical CDF of RE (Figure~\ref{EXP:ARE_CDF}):} Our experimental results show that when memory size is set to 100KB, for Elastic\_HH, more than 90\% reported heavy hitters have an RE less than 0.008; while for Elastic and CMHeap, the corresponding REs are 0.075 and 0.233, respectively.
-For CountHeap and SS, their corresponding RE are more than 500.
-Note that, as RE increases, the empirical CDF of Elastic\_HH, Elastic and CMHeap all increase significantly and the empirical CDF of Elastic\_HH increases the fastest.
-This result is consistent with the result we analyzed in the evaluation of the empirical CDF of AE.
+\bbb{Accuracy evaluation on 2FA Sketch with different skewness $\alpha$ (Figure~\ref{EXP:ZIPF_ARE}-\ref{EXP:ZIPF_recall}):} Our results demonstrate that 2FA Sketch maintains an F1 Score above $85\%$ with only 8KB of memory, but exhibits reduced performance at 4KB.
+Data streams with moderate skewness prove more challenging, characterized by a high number of flows and intense competition between large and small flows.

-\presec \bbb{AAE and ARE comparison of Elastic\_HH with different $\lambda$ (Figure~\ref{EXP:lambdaAAE}-\ref{EXP:lambdaARE}):} Our experimental results show that Elastic\_HH with $\lambda=1$ achieves the highest accuracy.
-As $\lambda$ gets smaller, the accuracy is much higher for Elastic\_HH.
-The accuracy of Elastic with $\lambda=8$ is better than Elastic\_HH.
-However, it doesn't improve its accuracy when $\lambda=1$ and thus is worse than Elastic\_HH when $\lambda=1$.
-Compared with Elastic, Elastic\_HH achieves $4.4\sim8.2$ times smaller AAE and $4.4\sim6.9$ times smaller ARE when $\lambda=1$.
-In this experiment, we set the size of memory between 100KB and 500KB.
+\bbb{AAE and ARE comparison of 2FA Sketch with different $\lambda$ (Figure~\ref{EXP:lambdaAAE}-\ref{EXP:lambdaARE}):} Our experimental results show that 2FA Sketch achieves highest accuracy at $\lambda=1$, with performance improving as $\lambda$ decreases.
+While Elastic outperforms 2FA Sketch at $\lambda=8$, it fails to improve at $\lambda=1$, where 2FA Sketch excels.
+At $\lambda=1$, 2FA Sketch achieves $4.4\sim8.2$ times smaller AAE and $4.4\sim6.9$ times smaller ARE compared to Elastic.
+These experiments were conducted with memory sizes ranging from 100KB to 500KB.